International Finance & Wealth Management Master

 Key Details of the Program

-Duration of Studies: 12 months to 18 months / 60 ECTS
+Duration of Studies: 12 months to 18 months (two semesters and a final project) / 60 ECTS

 The program consists of two academic semesters of coursework, followed by a third semester dedicated to the preparation and defense of a final thesis or applied project.